BAIS1C/MyMoriesChromeExtension/readme.md

 - Chrome 109+
 - 50 MB free RAM
 - No GPU / WASM not yet used (v0.6)
+v0.5α is the last fully-free release; all items below this line are part of the upcoming paid/open-core tier.
 ### v0.6 Roadmap
 - WASM micro-LLM for smarter compression
 - VS Code / Obsidian plugins